adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 ## Validating with Adidas API Guidelines

-To check whether your API Specification complies with Adidas API Guidelines copy the `.spectral` file from this repository ([here](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml)).
+To check whether your API Specification complies with Adidas API Guidelines you will need the `.spectral.yaml` file from this repository ([here](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml)).

-Once it is in the same directory as the one from which you are calling spectral it will be used automatically.

 ```
-spectral lint <oas-file>
+spectral lint <oas-file> -r path/.spectral.yaml
 ```

 ### Validation problems